May 11, 2021

 The Political Mask

 In addition to the secular Fatah movement, Hamas is the primary player on the Palestinian political scene.
 It began governing Gaza in 2006 when its party, dubbed Change and Reform, won Palestinian legislative elections and pushed Fatah to the West Bank.
 It retained control in a violent takeover the following year.
 Seven years later, Egypt helped broker a unity government, including Hamas and Fatah, to share control of Gaza and the West Bank.
 But Hamas soon declared the unity government a sham and began firming up control in Gaza.
 The Palestinian Authority, the U.S., Canada, the European Union, Japan, and Israel do not recognize the Gaza government and classify Hamas as a terrorist group.
-Earlier this month, Gazans protesting new cigarette and food taxes were arrested and beaten.
+Two years ago, Gazans protesting new cigarette and food taxes were arrested and beaten.
 Journalists and human rights watchdogs were barred from documenting the protests.
+Now, as Palestinians wait for elections that keep being postponed, Hamas hopes to cement itself as their ultimate defender and settle the score with its rival secular Fatah party by attacking Israelis.

 The Military Mask